Sid Smith front page

 Sits in my chairs

-While I wait and listen
+While I lie and listen

-And hear a rope tighten.
+And feel a rope tighten.

 I shall go down

-Through the pool of the night-time house
+Through the pool of the night-time house,

 Where darkness lines the walls,